Ideefixze/DTerrain/README.md

 # DTerrain
 Destructible terrain in Unity

-Simple destructible terrain in Unity based on bitmaps and Quadtree.
+Simple **destructible terrain** in Unity based on bitmaps and Quadtree.
 Pretty efficent and works with Unity Colliders.
 Very reusable and customizable for your own needs.
 This beginner friendly tool will take your game to the next level.
 If you want to use it, clone this repository and see example scene.

+Also provides additional functionalities as **painting on customizable layers**.

 ![Demo](dterrainexample_new.gif)

 ## FAQ
-### How it works?
+### How destructible terrain works?
 I use **Ranges**: [min;max]
 Then I make a list of ranges called **Column**.
 I fill those ranges using image (if color.alpha>threshold I fill it and use range to remember it effectively).